EnochRick/NiagaraScratchPad/How to SFTP into a busted jace.md

-#How to SFTP into a busted jace
+# How to SFTP into a busted jace 8000 that wont boot to grab a backup of the station

 *please note that this is just advice and not meant to be technical support.  if you use this information at all, you assume all risk assocaited with your actions.
 I hope this helps you, but it is not a promise of success.  if you're having issues, please contact your local rep or tridium for support.*